 | Blind Distance Markers |

-A social games skip will usually tell new bowlers their distance to the jack.
-However, unless the coach has been using the same distance for the first few lessons of the new club member; the learning to roll the bowl is being learned for consistance delivery performance and not distance.
-Later, the coach will teach different distances of the Jack to a new lawn Bowler as they now develop more delivery weight for a different jack distance.
+However, in teaching new club members, the coach should be using the same distance for the first few lessons of the new club member and as close to their natural distance as can be seen.
+The learning to roll the bowl by a newbie is first learning a delivery line and not distance.
+Later, the coach will teach different distances of the Jack, and instruct the new lawn Bowler how to make adjustments on their delivery weight for a different jack distance other then their Natural distance.

-As explained by the coach, after Delivery line and Delivery Weight has been learned, there a periiod of preparation before going to the Mat for your delivery.
-This "Pre-Mat" routine is where most players make decisions on how they will play their bowl when they go to the mat to do their "Delivery Routine".
-All the various checks on possible errors and proper delivery movements which were explained by the coach up to this point is now placed in this routine.
 Some athletes seem to not have a Pre-Mat Routine as they step to the mat and do a perfect delivery.
 However, the delivery is a performance and the Pre-Mat time and routine is the decision and pre-performance actions.
 When the athlete steps to the mat and then following the instruction of their skip by doing the best delivery they can perform they are in a period of "Muscle Memory" performance.

 This routine is one of three parts of a "Delivery Cycle".
 First a "Pre-Mat", then a "Delivery", and finally a "Post-Mat" as you leave the mat and evaluate your just finished delivery.
 It is after the delivered bowl has stop that the Post-Mat Routine begins an analysis of the performance, an analysis of any errors, and whether in the calculation of the Jack's distance or the evaluation of the playing surface or conditions there were mistakes.